John Lee (astronomer): Estates

 Lee had no children; he was succeeded in his estates by his nephew Edward Dyke Lee, only surviving son of his brother Nicholas Fiott, later Lee.

 Scientific work

 Between 1830 and 1839, Lee built an astronomical observatory in the south-west corner of Hartwell House.

-Lee helped found the Royal Meteorological Society in 1850 and was its president from 1855–1857.
+Lee helped found the Royal Meteorological Society in 1850 and was its president from 1855 to 1857.

 On 14 May 1824, Lee was elected as fellow of the Royal Astronomical Society and was its president between 1861 and 1863.
 He became a Fellow of the Society of Antiquaries of London in 1828 and a Fellow of the Philological Society in 1831.
 Lee was elected a Fellow of the Royal Society in 1831 and the first president of the Numismatic Society of London in 1836.
 He also served as Chairman of the London Peace Society.

 In 1863 at the age of 80, he was made a barrister of Gray's Inn and a Q.C. the following year.
 The lunar crater Lee is named after him.